eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 ## Build with CMake

 !!! note
-    Building from CMake is the preferred way, for more complex actions like a coverage scan is a script available (see chapter below).
+    Building with CMake is the preferred way, for more complex actions like a coverage scan is a script available (see chapter below).

 The `CMakeLists.txt` from `iceoryx_meta` can be used to easily develop iceoryx with an IDE.